Nitrokey/nitrokey-documentation/nextbox/index.rst

 .. figure:: /nextbox/images/nextbox_getting_started/9.5.png
    :alt: img9.5

-7. Now your Nexbox is reachable via the selected address!
+7. Now your NextBox is reachable via the selected address!

 .. figure:: /nextbox/images/nextbox_getting_started/10.png
    :alt: img10

-Connect Nextbox with your smartphone
+Connect the NextBox with your smartphone
 ------------------------------------

 1. download the Nextcloud app from the app store.